 - Keep a journal to reflect on your habits and progress.

 - Eat your „5 a day“: Lots of vegetables, leafy greens and seasonal fruits.

 - Eat enough protein by adding some to every meal!
 See how you get on consuming 1,5g of protein per kg body weight! [example: for a 70kg heavy person that would be 140g of protein]

 - Stay hydrated!
 Try and consume at least 30-35 ml of unsweetened tea or water per kg body weight [example: for a 70 kg heavy person, that would be 2,1L minimum]

-- Enjoy your favorite foods mindfully and take your time when you eat.
+- Enjoy your favourite foods mindfully and take your time when you eat.